Skip to content

 What Makes Integration the Hardest Part?

 Shipping and logistics.
 Rate calculation, label generation, tracking updates.
 Often involves multiple carriers with different APIs.
+It gets messy fast.

 What Does Go-Live Actually Involve?

 Performance testing.
-Load test with realistic traffic (including peak-day simulation).
+Load test with realistic traffic, including peak-day simulation.
 Validate auto-scaling.
 Benchmark page load times against targets.
 Commerce Cloud handles scaling, but your custom code and data queries still need to perform.

 Data migration dress rehearsal.
 Run the full migration pipeline end-to-end.
-Measure elapsed time — this defines your cutover window.
+Measure elapsed time: this defines your cutover window.
 Test delta migration for data created during the transition period.

 Cutover.
 Execute the go-live runbook: freeze the old system, run delta migration, switch DNS, validate key flows, monitor for 48 hours with the full team on standby.